 Dear prospective and current law students,

-The University of Tulsa has a Center for Student Academic Support (CSAS) that offers a comprehensive range of academic support services and accommodations for students with disabilities.
+The University of Tulsa operates the Center for Student Academic Support (CSAS) that offers a comprehensive range of academic support services and accommodations for students with disabilities.
 All prospective students and newly admitted students are encouraged to contact CSAS to discuss their individual needs.

 The University of Tulsa offers on-campus accessible apartment accommodations for students with physical challenges.
-Students who are interested in an accessible on-campus apartment should contact Mark Bernhardt, Assistant Director of Housing-Apartments/Property Management, as soon as they are accepted and/or enrolled in the College of Law.
-All apartments that are currently accessible for student with physical challenges will be reserved for students with physical needs until mid-July before the commencement of the semester in mid-August.
+Students who are interested in an accessible on-campus apartment should contact Mark Bernhardt, Associate Director of Housing, as soon as they are accepted and/or enrolled at TU College of Law.
+All apartments that are currently accessible for students with physical challenges will be reserved for students with physical needs until mid-July before the commencement of the semester in mid-August.
 If a student with special physical needs is admitted or enrolls after the deadline has past, accommodations may be made to a non-accessible apartment should one be available.

 Once a student with physical challenges signs a licensing agreement for a university apartment, the property management team will meet with that student individually to discuss what accommodations are needed to that student’s apartment.
 All physical accommodations can be made within two to six weeks to allow the student to move into their apartments within a reasonable time before the commencement of the semester.
 There is no additional rental charge for accommodations made to an apartment that are ADA compliant.
 For information about on campus housing in general, click here.

 The University of Tulsa provides spaces throughout the campus for the parking needs of persons with disabilities (ADA).
-In the case of visitors and guests, the University honors any government-issued disability permit or license plate that is visibly displayed on a vehicle, as long as the disability permit or license holder is in possession of the vehicle.
-Students and employees with physical restrictions may also use these spaces when displaying their disability permit or license plate, however it is still necessary to register your vehicle by purchasing a permit in order to park on university property.
+In the case of visitors and guests, the university honors any government-issued disability permit or license plate that is visibly displayed on a vehicle, as long as the disability permit or license holder is in possession of the vehicle.
+Students and employees with physical restrictions may also use these spaces when displaying their state issued disability permit or license plate, however it is still necessary to register your vehicle by purchasing a permit in order to park on university property.

-Permits or licenses plates denoting disability do not permit parking in “Fire Zones,” “No Parking Zones,” “Loading Zones,” or those parking spaces and parking lots that have been marked reserved or restricted such as “event parking.”
+Permits or license plates denoting disability do not permit parking in “fire zones,” “no parking zones,” “loading zones,” or those parking spaces and parking lots that have been marked reserved or restricted such as “event parking.”

 To avoid using stairs to access the four main classrooms (rooms 201-204) in JRH, there are alternate entrances located in the Faculty South and Faculty North hallways that lead into all four rooms.

-Though all restrooms in JRH are ADA compliant, the restrooms in the law library (MLIC) and the restrooms located on the east end of the building are larger and therefore more accommodating for persons with disabilities.
+Though all restrooms in JRH are ADA compliant, the restrooms in the MLIC and the restrooms located on the east end of the building are larger and more accommodating for persons with disabilities.